Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 If the lambda expression has no parameter list, but has one parameter, this parameter can be accessed inside the lambda body using a special property called `it`.
 If the lambda expression defines an expansion function, the expansion receiver may be accessed using standard `this` syntax inside the lambda body.

-> Note: having no parameter list (and no arrow operator) in a lambda is very different from having zero parameters (nothing preceding the arrow operator).
+> Note: having no parameter list (and no arrow operator) in a lambda is different from having zero parameters (nothing preceding the arrow operator).

 Lambda literals are different from other forms of function definition in that the `return` expressions inside lambda body, unless qualified, refers to the outside non-lambda function the expression is used in rather than the lambda expression itself.
 Such returns are only allowed if the function defined by the lambda is guaranteed to be [inlined][Inlining] and are not allowed at all otherwise.